irahorecka/youtube2audio/README.md

 This application uses PyQt5 to provide the user interface and multithreading to execute calls asynchronously.
 The backend uses ```itunespy``` to suggest song annotations (i.e. "Ask butler"), ```pytube``` to download the YouTube video as an MP4 audio file, and FFmpeg to convert the MP4 file to MP3.

-Watch the <a href="https://i.imgur.com/yn3x6mb.mp4">video demo</a> for more information.
+Watch the [video demo](Documentation/youtube2audio.mp4) for more information.
 <hr>

 ## Running the application